-I took about a dozen puffs of this Jetty’s Extracts indica vape cartridge I picked up from Joint Delivery Co as I walked up to the Museum.
-It’s got nice potency but I was going to look at art for a while and wanted to be certain I was thoroughly medicated.
+I took about a dozen puffs of an indica vape cartridge I picked up from Joint Delivery Co. as I walked up to the Museum.
+It had nice potency, but since I was going to look at art for a while, I wanted to be certain I was thoroughly medicated.
 I’ve never been in Women in the Arts before and it was ballroom-ritzy.
-The painted portraits of historical ladies were of no interest, but en route to the Magnetic Fields exhibition (running through January 21, btw), I did find a photographic series that caught my attention called ‘100 Little Deaths’ by Janaina Tschape.
-The six pieces NWMA had all featured a young brunette lying facedown.
-They looked like crime scene photos, but bloodless, as if their hearts had simply given out on the spot, her face obscured from view.
-I wanted to linger further, to decipher these visual riddles, but as the only young-ish guy walking around the joint, figured I’d give people the heebie-jeebies if I kept staring at the dead chicks.
+The painted portraits of historical ladies were of no interest, but en route to the Magnetic Fields exhibit, I did find a photographic series that caught my attention called ‘100 Little Deaths’ by German artist Janaina Tschäpe.

 So I made my way to the Black Tire Dragon, encountering many stunning pieces along the way, but none that drew me in like this sculpture.
 Raw and visceral, this midnight homunculus was astounding to behold in person.
 It speaks of violence and rage, and when I discussed it with another patron, she said some of her friends found it quite unsettling.
 Not me.
-I was besmitten with the terrible beauty of this monster, this contemplative beast, this guilt dredged from dark places, made material and weaponized.
-Perhaps I’m projecting a bit, cuz it’s called El Gato- “The Cat,” by Chakaia Booker.
+I adore the terrible beauty of this monster, this clingy, inky guilt-beast dredged from the dark swamps of our collective unconscious, made manifest in reality and weaponized.
+Perhaps I’m projecting a bit, cuz it’s called El Gato, “The Cat,” by Chakaia Booker.
 Whatever.
 I want it.
-No. I want it bigger.
-150 feet tall, to ride through town, leaving swathes of destruction and terror in our wake, ripping the corruption out of this city by its very foundations, ha, haha, hahahahahaMWAHAHAHAHAHAHAHAHAHA!
+No, I want it bigger. i want it 150 feet tall, and I want to ride it down Massachusetts Avenue, carving a path of destruction and terror in our wake, ripping the corruption out of this city by its very foundations, ha, haha, hahahahahaMWAHAHAHAHAHAHAHAHAHA!